JacobBrauchler/TodoSwagger/README.md

 # Creating Swagger project
 - In command line enter: swagger project create project_name
 - Then replace the app.js file with your app.js, add your controllers to the controllers folder and then import anything else your project needs.

+# Editing swagger project
+- In command line while in directory of your project enter: swagger project edit
+- This will open up a browser page and allow you to create your documentation, look at my project for an example. all you will need to do is swagger project edit in the directory and you can view my documentation and change things to see how it works.
 - My yaml file:
 ```
 swagger: '2.0'